sillsdev/web-languageforge/README.md

 After a minute or two, your source or test changes should be applied and you should see the result of your changes when you run the E2E tests again.

-### Viewing logs

-1. `make logs` will show logs from any running containers, results can be filtered by simply grepping, e.g., `make logs | grep lf-ui-builder`

 ### Cleanup

 1. `make clean` is the most common, it shuts down and cleans up running containers